Paymanshus/ML-Sem-V/README.md

 # ML-Sem-V
-Assignments and coursework for AI subject of Sem V
+Assignments and coursework for ML subject of Sem V